 There’s no way for a household making minimum wage their entire working life to retire comfortably, that’s essentially the big elephant in the room when it comes to retirement advice.

 Anyone in their early 20s today with a desire to retire comfortably must put a focus on their income, and aggressively pursue a well-paid trade, or a degree, which will pay the income level needed to extract at least $25,000 in savings per year.

 As I mentioned at the beginning of this post, there are many factors and assumptions that can impact this analysis.
 The main point being made in this post is that you shouldn’t underestimate the importance of income when it comes to your finances.
 Find ways to increase your top line by pursuing a high paying career or trade, starting a blog for side income, and/or taking on multiple jobs.
-If that’s difficult, then you’ll need to reduce expenses to overcome the shortfall.
+If that’s difficult, then you’ll need to reduce expenses, and eliminate debt to overcome the shortfall.
 Pay yourself first, and you’ll be well under way to reaching that target.
 And don’t forget to enjoy life along the way!